mito-ds/mito/mitosheet/README.md

 ## The `mitosheet` Package

-Notably, the `mitosheet` package is currently deployed under a variety of different names.
+The `mitosheet` package is currently deployed under a few different packages.
 Currently, we deploy `mitosheet` and `mitosheet3` as identical Python packages that both work as JupyterLab extensions for JupyterLab >3.0.
 We also deploy `mitosheet2` as an identical Python package, except that it is built for JupyterLab 2.0.

 As there are mulitple platforms to develop on, we highly reccomend developing on JupyterLab 3.0.
 We provide setup instruction for all packages below.